By Marla B. Matthews

 To the extent that clients are motivated by tax planning, many clients are likely to find more opportunities in the area of basis planning than the estate tax mitigation planning that has dominated discussions over the last few years.
 Rather than focusing on planning designed to remove assets from the taxable estate, the indexed-for-inflation “permanent” exemption means that estate planning clients may be better served by retaining assets in their own names in order to obtain a step-up in basis for their heirs upon their deaths.
 In fact, we anticipate that clients may choose to unwind trusts and other entities and take other actions designed to recapture within the taxable estate assets that were previously removed.

 The expansion of circumstances in which clients can rollover a 401(k) into a Roth IRA provides another new estate planning opportunity.
+When it comes to choosing the right retirement account, you might want to use this calculator to figure out how much you can contribute to a retirement account this year – https://www.sofi.com/roth-ira-calculator/.
 Previously, an individual could only rollover a 401(k) into a Roth IRA within the four corners of the plan if one of three triggering events occurred — the individual changed jobs, retired or reached age 59 1/2.
 ATRA allows individuals to rollover a 401(k) into a Roth IRA at any time without the occurrence of a triggering event.
 Although individuals will be required to pay current income taxes on the value of any 401(k) plan that is rolled over, this technique allows the individual to take advantage of additional creditor protection (since a Roth IRA does not require minimum distributions) and, more importantly for some taxpayers, the rollover removes the income tax paid from the taxable estate.

 In New Hampshire, ATRA is not likely to change the landscape of estate planning.
 As we have always stressed with our clients, there continue to be a number of varied and complex non-tax planning reasons that individuals and couples should take advantage of pre- and post-ATRA estate planning opportunities.
 Despite the historically high exemptions, clients continue to have concerns about the disposition of assets upon their deaths, basis planning, probate avoidance, planning for children with disabilities or problematic spouses, business succession planning, planning specific to second marriages and blended families, and asset protection.
 Traditional estate planning allows parents to establish a scheme for how assets will be distributed to children and, where necessary, restrict access to those assets through the use of trusts.
 None of these aspects of estate planning are altered by ATRA.